 Antioxidant-rich foods

-Consuming a diet abundant in antioxidants can combat oxidative stress, which is often made worse by elevated cortisol levels.
+Consuming a diet abundant in antioxidants can combat oxidative stress, often worsened by elevated cortisol levels.
 Foods like berries, dark leafy greens, nuts, and seeds are nutrient-dense and rich in antioxidants.
 This helps neutralize free radicals and supports your overall health.

 High-fiber foods

 Fiber plays a crucial role in digestion and satiety, and it also has a positive impact on cortisol.
 By stabilizing your blood sugar levels, a high-fiber diet can help mitigate the spikes in cortisol associated with rapid changes in glucose levels.
-This helps avoid weight gain.
+This helps promote weight management and avoid weight gain.
 Whole grains, legumes, fruits, and vegetables are excellent sources of fiber that you can integrate into daily meals.

 Healthy fats and Omega-3s